aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 \*\* If you have customized the FW configuration, make sure you have backed up the FW configs before upgrade.
 If you want your fw customizations automatically redeployed, simply add them into the appropriate firewall-example.txt configuration file.

-### 3.1.
+### 3.1.1.
 Summary of Upgrade Steps (to v1.1.7 or v1.1.8)

-- Please note we change the GitHub repo name with release v1.1.7
+- Please note we changed the GitHub repo name with release v1.1.7
 - Ensure a valid Github token is stored in secrets manager
 - Update the config file in Code Commit with new parameters and updated parameter types (this is important as features are iterating rapidly)
 - For upgrades to v1.1.8, execute the `resolver-rule-cleanup.sh` cleanup script in the shared-network account or manually remove the rule to VPC associations